 We’re committed to making playspaces in NSW more inclusive.
-That’s why we’ve collaborated with a range of stakeholders to create the Everyone Can Play Guideline, a practical toolkit for creating playspaces that are designed to be inclusive of everyone in the community.
+Through the Everyone Can Play Guideline and grant program we are helping designers and councils deliver playspaces that are designed to be more inclusive of everyone in the community.

 The Guideline was developed through a collaborative process that involved extensive stakeholder engagement and consultation with advocacy and advisory groups representing over 50 stakeholders from local government, landscape architecture, disability advocates, industry representatives, parents and educators.

 The Guideline outlines the process and tools for inclusive play.
 It presents a new way of thinking about how playspaces are planned, designed and managed.
 The Guideline asks designers and planners of playspaces three simple questions: Can I get there?
 Can I Play?
 Can I stay?